-Arguably, ABMs are the state of the practice for MPO regions the size of Boston region MPO.
+Arguably, ABMs are the state of the practice for MPO regions the size of the Boston Region MPO's planning area.
 ABM approaches are attractive for the straightforward behavioral theory that travel is generated by a desire to conduct activities and for the disaggregate representation of demand that provides a potential for detailed metrics.

 However, ABMs require a robust household survey to develop and calibrate the demand models as well as purpose-built software to represent the demand components.
-These requirements posed significant challenges in the development of TDM23 as the most recent household travel survey is 2011 and the LRTP schedule constraints ruled out adoption of more complex demand structure.
-While development of an ABM for the Boston region MPO area was not feasible for the 2023 LRTP, resource constraints also precluded the simultaneous development of an ABM along with TDM23.
+These requirements posed significant challenges in the development of TDM23 as the most recent household travel survey was completed in 2011 and the LRTP schedule constraints ruled out adoption of more complex demand structure.
+While development of an ABM for the Boston Region MPO area was not feasible for the 2023 LRTP, resource constraints also precluded the simultaneous development of an ABM along with TDM23.

 As mentioned above, ABMs require more computational cycles than a trip-based model.
 The longer run-time of an ABM makes it more difficult to evaluate many scenarios.
-Given the need to evaluate uncertainty, the Boston region MPO is better served with a model that can evaluate a broader set of scenarios than one producing finer detail in the demand representation.
+Given the need to evaluate uncertainty, the Boston Region MPO is better served with a model that can evaluate a broad set of scenarios than one producing finer detail in the demand representation.